 Sick of all of it.

-With that said and all that you're Reading, you've got to understand that there is establishment types that are probably as equally invested in Donald Trump losing as are the Democrats.
+With that said, and all that you're reading, you've got to understand that there is establishment types that are probably as equally invested in Donald Trump losing as are the Democrats.

-You know, even though Obama's failed economy is costing American families $17,000 per year, well, that that's a year's worth of college tuition for a student who can't currently afford one.
+You know, even though Obama's failed economy is costing American families $17,000 per year, well, that's a year's worth of college tuition for a student who can't currently afford one.

 He's too busy giving all this money to Iran for hostages.